-This will allow us to fully discuss the condition of the property, and whether there will be any work to be completed for which you will have to pay the costs.
+This will allow us to fully discuss the condition of your property, and whether there will be any work to be completed for which you will have to pay the costs.
 This could cover things such as:

-- Holes in doors or walls - Damage to kitchen or bathroom fittings beyond reasonable wear and tear - Removal of alteration work which has not been approved by the Group i.e. showers
+- Holes in doors or walls - Damage to kitchen or bathroom fittings beyond reasonable wear and tear - Removal of alteration work which has not been approved by the Osprey i.e. showers - Untidy garden